japila-books/spark-sql-internals/docs/logical-operators/RunnableCommand.md

 # RunnableCommand -- Generic Logical Command with Side Effects

-`RunnableCommand` is the generic link:spark-sql-LogicalPlan-Command.adoc[logical command] that is <<run, executed>> eagerly for its side effects.
+`RunnableCommand` is the generic spark-sql-LogicalPlan-Command.md[logical command] that is <<run, executed>> eagerly for its side effects.

 [[contract]]
 [[run]]
-`RunnableCommand` defines one abstract method `run` that computes a collection of link:spark-sql-Row.adoc[Row] records with the side effect, i.e. the result of executing a command.
+`RunnableCommand` defines one abstract method `run` that computes a collection of spark-sql-Row.md[Row] records with the side effect, i.e. the result of executing a command.

 [source, scala]
 ----